aawgit/extension-with-gpu/README.md

 3. Set it to **Enabled**.
 4. Restart Chrome.

-Additionally:
-- Make sure **WebGL** is enabled (usually on by default).
-- If you still encounter issues, try launching Chrome with the `--enable-unsafe-webgpu` flag (only if absolutely necessary).
+If you still encounter issues, try launching Chrome with the `--enable-unsafe-webgpu` flag (only if absolutely necessary).

 ---